susji/lilmon/README.md

 # make install
 # adduser --disabled-login --system --no-create-home --group lilmon
 # chown lilmon:lilmon /var/lilmon/db
+# sudo -u lilmon /usr/local/bin/lilmon measure
+# sudo -u lilmon /usr/local/bin/lilmon serve
 ```

+When you are starting lilmon fresh without a pre-existing database, the first
+run of `lilmon measure` will create it.
+As `lilmon serve` opens the database in
+a read-only mode, it cannot initialize the database.
+Thus make sure have
+successfully ran `measure` at least once before running `serve`.

-Please note that by default `lilmon serve` listens only on localhost.
-You may
+Also note that by default `lilmon serve` listens only on localhost.
+You may want
-want to set the listening adress to something else such as a suitable
+to set the listening adress to something else such as a suitable interface's IP.
-interface's IP.
-If you want it to listen on all interfaces, use `0.0.0.0:15515`
+If you want it to listen on all interfaces, use `0.0.0.0:15515` but please do
-but please do not expose the lilmon browser view to any untrusted networks.
-As
+not expose the lilmon browser view to any untrusted networks.
+As suggested
-suggested below, you may in any case wish to provide the actual access via a
+below, you may in any case wish to provide the actual access via a suitable
-suitable reverse proxy.
+reverse proxy.

 ## Do I need timeouts for my commands?